-For simple questions, the set of possible grades is $\{5, 3, 1, 0\}$.
+For simple questions, the set of possible grades is $\{4,2,0\}$.

-Grades will be assigned at the end of class, and may be adjusted for fairness by the principles: (1) Students with very similar performance should receive the same grade (2) Grades should reflect overall mastery of the material, not the details of an assignment.
-If no adjustments are made, grades will be:
+The grade guide will be adjusted for fairness at the end of the class in two ways: (1) Students with very similar performance should receive the same grade (2) Grades should reflect overall mastery of the material, not the details of an assignment.
+Thus, in a very challenging assignment, a grade of 3.0 might correspond to an A-.